AhmedZakaria1/apitest/README.md

 3. Once repository is cloned, it can be imported as a gradle project in any of IDE's or can be run directly from command line.

-4. The test is written as a JUnit class.
+4. The test is written as a JUnit class.The test basically checks the output (json response) from a url and validates three aspects.
+Please refer the comments in  JUnit test APITest for details of validation criteria.

 5. From the directory where you cloned,cd to project root folder  (cd apitest)